sogilis/Blog/site/content/posts/2017-01-24-sonarqube-android-projects.md

 First of all, a SonarQube server instance may be useful to check your configuration.

-The simplest way to do this is maybe with the (sonarqube docker image)[https://store.docker.com/images/3f8fc4ce-eb8e-40ad-88ba-69e97299c64f?tab=description], especially with **sonarqube:alpine** lightweight image.
+The simplest way to do this is maybe with the [sonarqube docker image](https://store.docker.com/images/3f8fc4ce-eb8e-40ad-88ba-69e97299c64f?tab=description), especially with **sonarqube:alpine** lightweight image.

 ## Configure Gradle